Canada’s Farmers Grow Communities Program Official Rules and Regulations

 1. No purchase necessary.

 A purchase will not increase your chance of winning.
-This program is void where prohibited by law.
+The Canada’s Farmers Grow Communities Program (the “Program”) is void where prohibited by law.

 2. Program Entry Period: